cap-alt-delete/website-portfolio-2021spring/assets.md

 2. “INDIE FLOWER" font

-(Annotations) for playful side comments to make typing look like edited manuscript - this secondary font was chosen on the grounds of https://trydesignlab.com/blog/how-to-choose-the-right-font-for-your-design/ advice to use fonts with high contrast but also with a small amount of common ground (I thought Kingthings Trypewriter and Indie Flower had similar stroke weight, and Indie Flower uses the typewriter style "a")
+(Annotations) For playful side comments to make typing look like edited manuscript - this secondary font was chosen on the grounds of https://trydesignlab.com/blog/how-to-choose-the-right-font-for-your-design/ advice to use fonts with high contrast but also with a small amount of common ground (I thought Kingthings Trypewriter and Indie Flower had similar stroke weight, and Indie Flower uses the typewriter style "a")

 (Rights) SIL Open Font License v1.10 - “Permission is hereby granted, free of charge, to any person obtaining a copy of the Font Software, to use, study, copy, merge, embed, modify, redistribute, and sell modified and unmodified copies of the Font Software..."